Mat Hill

 Illustrated notes on the rules of scroll design, written in black ink on yellow legal pad.
 White vines growing in evenly distributed curls, against a dark graphite background

-Ornamental scroll studies
+Ornamental scroll studies.

 I wanted to understand the curling vine and acanthus leaf patterns that are prominent in many artistic traditions.
 It was hard to get good information, so I ended up writing and illustrating my own notes from whatever videos and old books I could find.
 The goal seems to be complexity, but with naturalistic overall even-ness that lets the eye relax.